zekusmaximus/VA_MANUSCRIPT/archive/chapters/chapter-02-the-wasteland-connection.md

       A younger Network member, Jin, their security specialist, pulled up another dataset.
 "Corporate drones aren't just mapping power usage.
 They're collecting data on everything: water recycling, food production, even social connections.
 Building a complete model of how communities survive outside official control."
       "To optimize it?"
 Amara asked, though she already knew the answer.
       "To eliminate it," Kevin said quietly.
 "You can't sell people solutions if they're solving their own problems."
       The implications hit Amara hard.
-She thought of the Hidden Garden's elegant chaos, of Maya's emerging algae hybrids, of all the innovations born from necessity and freedom.
+She thought of the Hidden Garden's elegant chaos, of Maya's emerging algae hybrids, of Lantern House warming back to life.
 "The council must understand what they're destroying.
 Dr. Veltri "
+      Elena lifted a hand and a different kind of display flowed across the wall, archived footage threaded through the algae’s light.
+A lab years ago: Veltri younger, eyes alight, telling a room of tired engineers, "Trellis, not control.
+We scaffold growth and get out of the way."
+The image stuttered, jumped to a later crisis—rolling brownouts, a city on the edge.
+Veltri again, older, voice ironed flat: "Standardize or collapse.
+Acceptable losses."
+The same gray wash Amara had seen in the overlay slid across blocks of the city.
+      Amara looked away first.
       "Dr. Veltri visits the Wastelands," Elena interrupted.
 The room went silent.
 "Monthly inspections, very official.
 Very thorough."
       "What?"
 Amara's voice cracked slightly.
 "She never mentioned " "She documents everything," Jin said, bringing up new data.
 "Every unofficial network, every community innovation.
 We thought she was advocating for us, until "